salesforce/DeepTime/README.md

 Official PyTorch code repository for the [DeepTime paper](https://arxiv.org/abs/2207.06046).

-* DeepTime is a deep time-index based model trained via a meta-learning formulation, yielding a strong method for non-stationary time-series forecasting.
+* DeepTime is a deep time-index based model trained via a meta-optimization formulation, yielding a strong method for time-series forecasting.
 * Experiments on real world datases in the long sequence time-series forecasting setting demonstrates that DeepTime achieves competitive results with state-of-the-art methods and is highly efficient.